 “Daring to set boundaries is about having the courage to love ourselves, even when we risk disappointing others.” — Dr. Brené Brown

 Before I worked in PR, I was a hostess at a popular restaurant in Nashville, TN.
 One of the first things they taught me in the restaurant industry is that the customer is always right.
-I used this philosophy when I joined Media Frenzy Global and was introduced to my first client.
+I used this philosophy when I jumped into the Atlanta PR agency world and joined Media Frenzy Global and was introduced to my first client.
 I wanted to do everything they wanted to do and tend to their every need, even if it went against agency processes.
 I thought it was my job to fulfill every wish and demand the client had regardless of the hour.
 Sometimes, I agreed to so much that it began affecting other client work because I was adamant I wanted to make the client happy.
 It wasn’t until my manager came to me and made me understand that while we want to do our very best for our clients, it has to align to our proven agency processes that are in place to generate client success.
 Being accountable is one of our agency values, but not at the risk of dismantling all other activity.

 This being said, how can you go about setting expectations with a client and not be perceived as not addressing their immediate needs?
 Also, how do you ensure they realize that you are still 100% focused on their business and working hard to fulfill all deliverables?
 It’s hard for people to say no generally and even harder to say no to someone you don’t want to disappoint.

 It took some time, but I finally felt that I had learned how to set my own professional boundaries.
 These are a few ways to do so: